fossabot/illvart/README.md

 ```

 ## License
-Except as otherwise noted, the content licensed under the [MIT License](LICENSE), and code samples are licensed under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
+Except as otherwise noted, the content licensed under the [MIT License](LICENSE), and code samples are licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

+---

+Copyright 2019 MNF (illvart).
+All Rights Reserved.